Stew Peters: Political involvement

 Starting in 2022, Peters has been speaking at political events, favoring the more extreme varieties of American conservatism.
-He endorsed the unsuccessful candidate Kandiss Taylor in the Republican primary for the 2022 Georgia gubernatorial election, and also supported Janice McGeachin and Wendy Rogers.
+He endorsed the unsuccessful candidate Kandiss Taylor in the Republican primary for the 2022 Georgia gubernatorial election, and also supported Janice McGeachin and Wendy Rogers, both of whom appeared on Peters' podcast.
+He also spoke at a campaign rally for McGeachin later that spring, during which he claimed that political enemies of the candidate (such as "Republicans in name only," or "RINOs" and Democrats) were "possessed by demons" and wanted to "rape our children."
+Peters has also interviewed Senate candidate and senior advisor to the United States Agency for Global Media (USAGM) Kari Lake (known for promoting Trump's false claims of winning the 2020 presidential election), FBI Director Kash Patel and GOP congressmen Paul Gosar, Pete Sessions and Andy Biggs.

 Cryptocurrency

-Peters is the creator of $JPROOF, a cryptocurrency that bills itself as a "Jew proof" alternative to the mainstream financial system and to other cryptocurrencies that he alleges are rug pulling scams.
-When Peters interviewed a student who was suspended from Temple University for antisemitic speech, he gifted the student one million $JPROOF coins.
+Peters is the creator of $JPROOF, a meme coin that bills itself as a "Jew proof" alternative to the mainstream financial system and to other cryptocurrencies that he alleges are rug pulling scams.
+When Peters interviewed a student who was suspended from Temple University for antisemitic speech, Peters gifted the student one million $JPROOF coins.

 Legal issues

-In February 2021, Peters was arrested after his wife called the police, saying that he had come home drunk and started throwing things around the house.
+In February 2021, Peters was arrested after his wife called the police, saying that he had come home drunk and started throwing objects around the house.
 Peters later pleaded guilty to a charge of disorderly conduct and was sentenced to probation.
 Peters abandoned his bounty hunting business in this period.

-Peters is being sued by the General Manager of the London Bridge Resort in Lake Havasu City, Arizona.
-Cal Sheehy, who is also Mayor of Lake Havasu City, alleges Peters defamed him on his show in September 2022, over a drag show that was due to be held at the resort in February 2023.
-Peters allegedly shared Sheehy's contact information with his viewers, which resulted in threatening calls against him.
-As of August 2023, the case is due to be heard by an Arizona court.
+In 2023, Peters was sued by the general manager of the London Bridge Resort in Lake Havasu City, Arizona, Cal Sheehy, who is also Mayor of Lake Havasu City.
+He alleged that Peters defamed him on his show in September 2022, over a drag show that was due to be held at the resort in February 2023.
+Peters allegedly shared Sheehy's contact information with his viewers, which is said to have resulted in threatening calls against him.
+As of August 2023, the case was to be heard by an Arizona court.

 In February 2024, Peters falsely accused gay influencer José Rolón of sexually abusing his own children in several videos.
 Peters's followers subsequently sent threatening messages to Rolón.
 In June, Peters took down the videos after Rolón sent a cease and desist and threatened to sue Peters for defamation.
 That August, Rolón filed a defamation lawsuit against Peters.

 In April 2024, Peters sued the producers of Died Suddenly, including Lauren Witzke, for allegedly acting as its owners, falsely advertising a sequel and collecting donations on his behalf.
 Witzke, Edward Szall, Matthew Skow, and Nicholas Stumphauzer were identified as the defendants.